1. DEMON DRINK

 It was the first week of the Kuwait war.
 People shouted for Ghosts of American Airmen.
 You're sick, the band replied, delighted.

-I'd been up late the night before keeping an eye on the war for my paper and I'd been up early that day being done for contempt of court over something I'd written.
-As if that wasn't weird enough, it was my turn to be at a crossroads.
-Now it was me buying a house, and I was a few months away from getting married.
-Life was moving on.
 There came job advancements, mortgages, children - all the things that stop us waking up in strange flats and T-shirts.
 My Don't Lose Heart T-shirt and the original of the Mean Fiddler tape were stolen in Malaga one summer.
 I had a Three Johns live video - early stuff recorded at Leeds Poly - but I sold it for a pittance on ebay last year while clearing the decks to emigrate to New Zealand.
 But I've still got my records; still got an enormous poster of that brutal Langford caricature of the band which fell off a wall at some gig;

 I've even still got my original Langford artwork - the Pet Shop boys telling me his old Leeds phone number.